Kazakuri/commission.tenka.dev/content/artwork/2020-03-26-xeph/index.md

 pixiv_id = "110174"
 +++

-Since most conventions have been cancelled thoughout the next few months, Xeph has decided to open up his commissions.
+Since most conventions have announced their cancellations throughout the next few months, Xeph has opened up his commissions.
 I immediately had to jump on the chance since Xeph has been one of my favourite artists since I visited his artist's alley booth at AX in 2018.

-I honestly don't even know where to begin when talking about the final image.
+I honestly don't even know where to begin when talking about the result of the commission.
 It's perfect in every way.
-I love the expression she's making, I love her adorable little tummy, I love how her leg is tactfully blocking the view of her privates.
+I love the expression she's making; I love her adorable little tummy; I love how her leg is tactfully blocking the view of her privates.

 {% request() %}
 Tenka has been my waifu ever since the Shoujo Ramune VN came out in 2015 and I’ve commissioned a ton of art of her so there’s no way I could pass up the opportunity to have one of my favourite artists draw my favourite character.